tokay-lang/tokay-lang.github.io/content/documentation.md

 Operators produce different results depending on the data-types of their operands.
 For example, `3 * 10` multiplies, where `3 * "test"` creates a new string repeating "test" 3 times.
 Try out the results of different operands in a Tokay REPL for clarification.

 Some operators might be separated by whitespace or grouping for clarification.
-For example, the plus-operator (`+`) can
+For example, the plus-operator (`+`) also has a different meaning when used on consumables, which is discussed next.

 ## Modifiers